 "A lot of my clients think that the only way to work through this capitalist system is to work until they're 60 or 65," says Zaifman.

-On a larger scale, people are not only misspending their money, but time as well, says Duane Elgin, author of "Voluntary Simplicity: Toward a Way of Life That Is Outwardly Simple, Inwardly Rich" and "Awakening Earth: Exploring the Evolution of Human Culture and Consciousness."
+On a larger scale, people are not only misspending their money, but time as well, says Duane Elgin, author of "Voluntary Simplicity: Toward a Way of Life That Is Outwardly Simple, Inwardly Rich."

-With respect to finances, simple living often means consuming less: breaking the habit of shopping simply for the sake of an afternoon activity; buying a smaller house; living closer to work, and even eating less processed foods and meat and more vegetables, legumes and whole grains.
+With respect to finances, simple living often means consuming less: Breaking the habit of shopping simply for the sake of an afternoon activity; buying a smaller house; living closer to work, and even eating fewer processed foods and more vegetables.

-Yeager says he tries to only buy foods that cost under $1 per pound -- and he's not a vegetarian.
+Yeager says he tries to buy only foods that cost less than $1 per pound -- and he's not a vegetarian.